zhaofenqiang/ACLPerformanceTest/README.md

 The CaffeOnACL performances are directly copy from [CaffeOnACL performance report](https://github.com/OAID/CaffeOnACL/blob/master/acl_openailab/performance_report.pdf)

 ##  Testing process
-1. Converted pre-trained weights by the scripts [here](https://github.com/zhaofenqiang/ACLPerformanceTest/tree/master/ComputeLibrary_v1801/scripts), although the code is a little ugly and could not work correctly.
+1. Converted pre-trained weights by the scripts [here](https://github.com/zhaofenqiang/ACLPerformanceTest/tree/master/ComputeLibrary_v1801/scripts), although the code is a little ugly and probably can not work correctly.
 It's just for reference because the [raw scripts](https://github.com/ARM-software/ComputeLibrary/tree/master/scripts) has some problems as mentioned in [#324](https://github.com/ARM-software/ComputeLibrary/issues/324) and caffe_data_extractor.py could failed when a bolb has 3 weights.
 2. Build the ACL by `scons Werror=1 -j4 debug=0 asserts=1 neon=1 opencl=1 embed_kernels=1 os=linux arch=arm64-v8a benchmark_tests=1`
 3. Execute the program by `LD_LIBRARY_PATH=build ./build/examples/graph_*`
 4. Collect the performace data printed on the screen.